 This.
 Was.
 My.
 Heaven.

 As I placed the documents into the respective chapter’s file I noticed that our archives were no slouch.
 There were so many things in this chapter’s folder.
 Surely my chapter had to have an equal quantity of goodness, right?
-I made my way over to the drawer marked “AX” in permanent marker, opened it, and pulled the manila folder packed with loose pages out for the afternoon.
+I made my way over to the drawer marked “AX” in permanent marker, opened it, and pulled out the manila folder packed with loose pages for the afternoon.

 The most interesting items?
 A series of letters dating back to the 1920’s and 30’s detailing the chapter’s correspondences with the national headquarters.
 Shortly after transforming into Delta Sigma Phi, the Stetson chapter struggled to pay their bills to the Fraternity and on their house.
 By the 1940’s they transitioned from a pain in the Fraternity’s side to one of it’s brighter, more capable groups.

 The letters even detailed the spread of the Sailor’s Ball, an informal dance that began at the home of the Hatters and quickly spread to chapters across the nation.
 It was the chapter’s first contribution to the National Fraternity, and one that thousands of members still experience today.

 Seeing these words made me feel like I was there with them, reading what they read as they read it.
 It was surreal, but confirmed once again that Fraternity is at its best when it demonstrates men caring for the benefit of other men.

 Much of what I believe regarding fraternity and sorority came from this exploration experience.

 I still take time to thumb through Stetson’s archives to get a better sense of where our organization came from, how they interacted with others, and how we can better pay tribute to our founding principles.
 I have come to realize through this experience, among other personal experiences, that by losing sight of the simplicity of who we were, we have lost sight of the great things we can become for the future college experience.